 It’s A Fake Holiday

 There may or may not have been a St. Valentine.
 And, even then, there might have been several.
-We know very little about any of them and most of the stories are likely just legends.
-Not only that, but the organization that started the holiday (the Catholic Church) doesn’t even celebrate it anymore.
+We know very little about any of them, and most of the stories are legendary.
+Not only that, but the organization that started the holiday (the Catholic Church) doesn’t even celebrate it officially anymore.
 That’s right, they took it off their official calendar nearly fifty years ago.

 However, it has survived and even thrived as a “holiday” devoted to all things romantic.
 While there is a basis for the love themed holiday in history, its popularity has taken off due to its promotion by various companies.
 As a result…

 It’s About Crap, Not Love

 I would be firmly in favor of a day celebrating love.
 A day set aside to deepen connections with family, friends, and romantic partners would be awesome.
 However, that day is not Valentine’s Day.

 It has turned into a day of people buying crap and others expecting crap.
 While some Valentine’s Day activities are certainly meaningful, all of the money spent with it really isn’t.
 Having a bear that sings and goes straight to the trunk or the trash the next day doesn’t really contribute much to a relationship.